ESMValGroup/ESMValCore/doc/recipe/preprocessor.rst

     Each operator can be given as single string or as dictionary.
     In the latter case, the dictionary needs the keyword `operator` (corresponding to the `operator` as above).
-    All other keywords are interpreted as `operator_kwargs` for the given operator.
+    All other keywords are interpreted as keyword arguments for the given operator.

 Some operators support weights for some preprocessors (see following table), which are used by default.
-The following operators are currently fully supported; other operator might be supported too if proper `operator_kwargs` are specified:
+The following operators are currently fully supported; other operators might be supported too if proper keyword arguments are specified:

 .. _supported_stat_operator: